VirtuosoChris/VirtuosoChris/README.md

 [Quake Style Console](https://github.com/VirtuosoChris/VirtuosoConsole) - Debug console and IMGUI widget.
 The first version of this was written 11 years ago as an experiment but I've been maintaining and using this ever since.

 [GLSugar](https://github.com/VirtuosoChris/GLSugar) - Graphics framework for modern / AZDO style OpenGL development with nicer syntax.
-This has code for basic texture and shader handling, as well as struct annotation to easily make VAO's and [UBOs](https://github.com/VirtuosoChris/GL_UBO/) with correct memory alignments.
+This has code for basic texture and shader handling, common shader functions, GPU containers, as well as struct annotation to easily make VAO's and [UBOs](https://github.com/VirtuosoChris/GL_UBO/) with correct memory alignments.
 Built on GLHPP (discussed below), a library written by a colleague to which I am a contributor.

 [uJNI](https://github.com/VirtuosoChris/uJNI) - Helper functions and classes to wrangle JNI / NDK things.
 Not used in KBH, but was rapidly developed for the 2016/2017 iteration of the engine to ship a Fireworks Show VR app on the GearVR platform (Android).